tumarkin/edgar/README.md

 individualized help.
 For example, to get help on downloading, type `edgar download --help`.

+## Development status

+_edgar_ is under active development.
+However, I may not notice issues arising from changes to the SEC website immediately, as I access data intermittently.
+Should an issue arise, please post an Issue and I will endeavor to fix it.

 # Revision history

 * _0.1.1.1_
     - Edgar's `download` subcommand updated due to changes to the SEC website.
 Previously only the index files were throttled, afftecting the `update` subcommand.
-Now forms are throttled, necessitating that the user provide an email address as part of the user agent in HTML requests.
+Now, forms are throttled, necessitating that the user provide an email address as part of the user agent in HTML requests.
 This subcommand now requires an email "address".